Contempt

 she obeys the court order.
 If you or your ex are facing contempt charges, let Crawford and Boyle, LLC, help you build a case for your interests.

-Dial (678) 726-5400 now or contact our firm online to schedule a consultation.
-We also serve clients throughout Walton and Clark counties.
+Dial (678) 680-5000 now or contact our firm online to schedule a consultation.

 How to File Contempt of Court in Georgia?

-Generally, a party may seek enforcement of a divorce decree by filing a Motion for Contempt most commonly, Motions for Contempt are filed in relation to:
+Generally, a party may seek enforcement of a divorce decree by filing a Motion for Contempt.
+Most commonly, Motions for Contempt are filed in relation to:

 • Non-payment of child support